Rakefire/causey.app/site/collections/_posts/2021-11-21-new-features-october-2021.md

 **Update Privacy Policy**

 All companies have paperwork and administrative tasks and we’re no exception!
-Read our updated&nbsp;[privacy policy](https://www.missionmet.com/privacy){: target="_blank"}&nbsp;and view our&nbsp;[terms of service](https://www.missionmet.com/terms){: target="_blank"}.
+Read our updated [privacy policy](https://www.causey.app/privacy){: target="_blank"} and view our [terms of service](https://www.causey.app/terms){: target="_blank"}.

 [Learn more about how we secure your data.](https://help.causey.app/article/109-how-secure-and-safe-is-my-data?auth=true){: target="_blank"}

 Have feedback?
 Want to tell us about how we’re helping your organization develop and execute your strategic plans?
-Just hit reply and let us know.&nbsp;
+Just hit reply and let us know.